hashicorp/katakoda/terraform-sentinel/step2.md

 ## Create a required tags variable

+Open the policy file `terraform-sentinel/restrict-s3-buckets.sentinel`{{open}} again.

-Copy and paste the `required_tags` variable below your print statement.
+Copy and paste the `required_tags` variable below your print statement in `~/terraform-sentinel/restrict-s3-policies.sentinel`{{open}}.
 You are creating a list of variables that are required to be returned from the data you just generated in the previous print statement.

 ```
 required_tags = [